How to Fix Soft, Sticky Polymer Clay So It Stops Dragging

 | Sticky (tacky on hands, drags on roller) | Plasticizer-rich fresh block | Leach between plain paper for 15 to 30 minutes | Whether oily marks appear on the paper |

-| Both soft and sticky | Soft line plus heat plus fresh plasticizer | Cool first, leach second, blend last if still off | One change at a time so you know which fixed it |
+| Both soft and sticky | Soft line plus heat plus fresh plasticizer | Cool first, leach second, blend last if still off | Whether the clay firms up after cooling, before you leach or blend |

 | Crumbly (resists conditioning, breaks under fold) | Old or dry clay, low plasticizer | Add a few drops of clay softener or fresh clay | Whether a small batch returns to a foldable body |